sstadick/crabz/README.md

 This are very anecdotal.
 Data [here](https://archive.ics.uci.edu/ml/machine-learning-databases/00347/all_train.csv.gz).

-Compiled with `cargo --release` and no tricks.
+Compiled with `cargo --release` and no tricks (i.e. no native flags). `pigz` is version 2.4 installed via ubuntu package manager.

+32 threads available for use on benchmark system using NVMe storage.

 ```bash
 cat data.csv | /usr/bin/time crabz -c 3 > crabby.gz